 Paying a Credit Card Bill

-Whether you opt to receive your credit card bill online or in the mail, it’s essential to make a payment every month.
+Whether you opt to receive your credit bill online or in the mail, it’s essential to make a payment every month.
 The only exception to this is if you have a current balance of $0.

-How does making payments on a credit card work?
+How does making payments on credit cards work?
 Your current balance is broken down each billing cycle to help determine your minimum amount due.
-Your minimum amount due is the amount of money you owe your credit card issuer that month.
+Your minimum amount due is the amount of money you owe your credit issuer that month.
 Typically, the higher your current statement, the higher your minimum amount due will be.
 For example, if you have a current balance of $100, you may find that your minimum payment due is only $25.
 But, if your balance gets higher, say $1,500 or more, your minimum payment due may be between $50 and $100.

 Paying Off Your Current and Statement Balance

 Remember that you are allowed to pay more than your minimum amount due each month.
 In fact, most financial institutions encourage borrowers to pay as much as possible towards their monthly credit card balances.
 If possible, it’s best not to carry a balance at all.
-If you pay off credit card purchases right after making them, the charge may never appear on your credit card balance!
+If you pay off credit purchases right after making them, the charge may never appear on your credit card balance!
 You can avoid being charged interest by paying off your credit card purchases immediately or before the next billing cycle.

 You may also pay off your credit card balance during a billing cycle to bump the available credit back up.
 For example, say your credit limit is $2,000, and you spent $400 but paid it back the next day.
 As soon as you paid that $400, your credit limit would bump back to $2,000.